wptrainingteam/learn-wp-content/developer-learning-pathway/07-introduction-to-wordpress-blocks/05-block-attributes.md

 ## Adding a TextControl to the block sidebar

-With Settings panel in place, you can now add a `TextControl` component to allow the user to edit your attribute.
+With the Settings panel in place, you can now add a `TextControl` component to allow the user to edit your attribute.

 The `TextControl` component is a text input field that allows the user to enter a string.
 There are three properties you need to set on the `TextControl` component.
 The first two are the label and value: